Seven Churches of Revelation

 The substantial 3rd-century A.D.
 Sardis Synagogue, built by Jewish merchants, featured a large central hall with rows of columns and ornate decorations, including elaborate mosaics and frescoes.
 Intricate carvings and inscriptions in Hebrew and Aramaic adorn the walls.
 At the time of construction, the Jewish community was experiencing significant upheaval and was transitioning from temples to synagogues.

 The construction of Church M within the site of the Temple of Artemis reveals the extensive transformation sweeping across the Roman empire throughout the 4th century.
 Official recognition of Christianity by Constantine the Great (272-337 A.D. reign 306-337 A.D.) soon heralded his establishment of the new eastern capital at Constantinople.
-Though the temple was probably inactive by this time, its enormous walls and magnificent columns continued overshadowing the area.
+Though the temple was probably inactive by this time, its enormous walls and magnificent columns continued to overshadow the area.
 Engraved crosses and religious graffiti still visible near the temple’s east entrance reveal the exertions of local inhabitants to deconsecrate the structure and nullify any remaining spiritual power of the classical cult.
 Church M may have been purposed both for worshipful use by local habitants and to honour this significant change in Lydian religious traditions.

 On the hillside of the road that leads to the Temple of Artemis is a partially excavated simple aisled basilica known as Church EA.
 The church’s proximity to the southwest walls of Sardis indicates an effort at urban expansion by creating a Christian quarter outside the defences.
 Identification of coins unearthed during excavation suggests it may have been built in the middle of the 4th century A.D., nearly a century before the first Christian building of its kind was erected in Constantinople.